-- mmo2008-008-018_a

 - 1. Minimum

-- Maximum
+- 2. Maximum

-Operating range

 - 3. Operating range

-CAUTION Avoid getting brake fluid on skin or eyes - it may cause severe burns.
+A CAUTION Avoid getting brake fluid on skin or eyes - it may cause severe burns.
 In case of contact skin, wash thoroughly.
 In case of contact with the eyes, immediately rinse with plenty of water for at least 10 minutes and then consult a doctor immediately.